gaboogai/AgileWebDev/README.md

 # TUN'D

 ## Description
-TUN'D is a mushc review platform.
+TUN'D is a music review platform.
 Our website gives users a centralised place to record their feelings about songs and store a permenant record of music they have listened to.
 Our website also offers analysis of these reviews by sharing the top songs reviewed and data about users reviews.
 On top of this users can share their reviews with other users creating a network to explore music.

 ## Use
 Users first need to register for the site.
-These details can be used to log in at later points Reviews are created by first searching for the song to see if someone else has already reviewed if (if not you can be the first to add it).
+These details can be used to log in at later points Reviews are created by first searching for the song to see if someone else has already reviewed it (if not you can be the first to add it).
-After this the User can input their review and a rating of how they found the song.
+After this the user can input their review and a rating of the song.
 Sharing can be done by selecting from the drop down menu of created reviews and then entering the username of the user to share it with.
 To see analysis of these reviews simply check the dashboard of the site.